lavina-tewani/Probability-and-Stats/README.md

 # Probability-and-Stats
-here, I am sharing my notes, codes and all my learnings from my course aimed at Data Science and Machine Learning
+Here, I am sharing my notes, codes and all my learnings from my course aimed at Data Science and Machine Learning